therealmariolaurianti/Scrubber/README.md

 XAML Scrubber

-Tool that scrubs xaml files cleaning up messy formatting and reordering controls for proper tab orders.
+Handy tool that format and orders controls inside xaml files, cleaning up messy formatting and making files easier to read and manage.

-Scrubbing tool taken from Kaxaml (awesome tool) => link to repo: https://github.com/thinkpixellab/kaxaml
+A small portion of code was taken from Kaxaml source (awesome tool) -> link to repo: https://github.com/thinkpixellab/kaxaml